qmk/qmk_firmware/keyboards/lfkeyboards/lfk78/keymaps/split_bs_osx/readme.md

-# The split shift keymap for LFK78
+# The split bs keymap for LFK78